 Campaign/Services Request Form: Are you planning an event and want public participation?
 Visit http://www.tamucc.edu/marcom/request/ to request a publicity campaign from the Marketing and Communications Department.
 Final products can include digital signage, inclusion into Islander News Briefs, the community calendar of events, media alerts, interview pitches, brochures, surveys, photography, videography, web design and more.
 For events requiring heavy community exposure, please submit information at least three months in advance.
 For all other events, please give at least one month’s notice.

-May 14-17: Course Design and Development Workshops: The Office of Distance Education and Learning Technologies at Texas A&M University-Corpus Christi will offer an opportunity to earn a Certificate of Professional Development in Best Practices for Online Course Design required for all new faculty.
-The certificate workshops are set to take place Monday, May 14 through Thursday, May 17, from 8:30 a.m. to 5 p.m.
+Aug.
+22-24: Course Design and Development Workshops: The Office of Distance Education and Learning Technologies will offer an opportunity to earn a Certificate of Professional Development in Best Practices for Online Course Design required for all new faculty.
+The three-day workshop will take place Wednesday, Aug.
+22, through Friday, Aug.
+25, from 8:30 a.m. to 5 p.m.
 Click here to register or visit iol.tamucc.edu/certificates to view the detailed schedule of workshops.
 For more information, contact Mayra Orozco at ext.
 2122; or email email@example.com.

 Through Sept.
-4: Register Now for Summer and Fall Classes: Registration for summer and fall 2018 is now open!
+4: Register Now for Fall Classes: Registration for fall 2018 is now open!
 Texas A&M University-Corpus Christi employees are encouraged to take advantage of the Employee Betterment Program, which will cover 100 percent of current resident tuition costs for up to 18 credit hours per fiscal year at the Island University.
 For more information and a request for tuition benefits form, click here.